KJWilliamson/kjwilliamson/README.md

 <hr>
-🌱 Currently going through Learn With Leon and learning the Javascript Stack which started January 11 2022 and ends in August 2022.
+🌱 On January 11, 2022 I started at 100Devs where I'm learning the Javascript Stack and building semantically structured full-stack web applications while applying agile methodologies like SCRUM for project management.

 <br />
 <hr>